History of Eastern role-playing video games: Chinese and Taiwanese role-playing games

 Ruyiji was released in Taiwan in 1986.
 It's a role-playing game and the first commercial Chinese game.

 Xuan-Yuan Sword, a Taiwanese role-playing game based on Chinese mythology, was released in 1990.
 It has become a series and its latest sequel was released in 2020.

 Heroes of Jin Yong (1996), a Taiwanese tactical role-playing game based on the popular historical wuxia novels by Jin Yong, featured a number of melee and ranged kung fu skills to train and develop, as well as a grid-based movement system.

 China has a number of domestically produced games.
 These include Westward Journey, Perfect World, and The Incorruptible Warrior.
 There are a large number of domestically-produced MMORPGs in China, although many generally remain unheard of outside the country.

 Genshin Impact (2020), a Chinese open-world action role-playing game, features an action-based battle system involving elemental magic and character switching, and it also uses gacha game monetization for players to obtain new characters, weapons, and other resources.
 According to some media reports, Genshin Impact was the biggest international launch of any Chinese video game at the time of its release.

+Criticism

+Japanese developer Naoki Yoshida, known for Dragon Quest and Final Fantasy, stated in an interview with SkillUp through a translator that the development team doesn't think of their games as "JRPG".
+He said the term first appeared "15 years ago" and was thought of as discriminatory.
+Specifically recalling media referring to Final Fantasy 7 as a "JRPG" in a way of "compartmentalizing".
+Yoshida thought these feeling of "being made fun of" may remain as a memory.
+Inverse opined afterwards that JRPG is "archaic" and it is better to use alternatives.